matopeto/xcode-build-times/README.md

 brew cask install bitbar
 ```

-On the first run select a directory you wish to use aj your plugin directory, for example `~/BitBarPlugins`.
+On the first run select a directory you wish to use as your plugin directory, for example `~/BitBarPlugins`.

 ### Plugin installation